 Written to replace Activity 2012-7, this activity aligns the HQS inspection schedule with the recertification schedule.
-Beginning in 2013, for all households who are elderly or a person with disabilities, the inspection schedule now follows the recertification schedule which is conducted every three years.
-Beginning in 2014, inspections for the work-abled family households were aligned with the recertification schedule, which is every two years.
-This activity was approved and implemented in 2013.
-BHP does not anticipate any changes to the activity or its metrics in 2021.
+In 2013, for all households who are elderly or a person with disabilities, the inspection schedule follows the triennial recertification schedule.
+In 2014, inspections for the work-abled family households were aligned with the biennial recertification schedule.
+This activity was approved and implemented in 2013 and 2014.
+BHP does not anticipate any changes to the activity or its metrics in 2022.